Bowdoin-CSCI2330/Bowdoin-csci2330.github.io/_labs/lab-2-pointers.md

 In addition to following good design and style principles, you are required to follow the following coding rules for this assignment:

 1. *You may not use any standard C string processing functions*.
 Using `printf()` is fine, but anything declared in `string.h` is not.
 Instead of using such functions, you must do all your string processing yourself (from scratch).

 2. *You may not use any array notation in `command.c`* (but it is fine to do so in `command_test.c`).
 Instead, you should use idiomatic pointer style for working with your strings, which is described below.
 Practically speaking, this restriction is just a notational difference, but will force you to think about your structures explicitly in terms of pointers.
 More details are provided in the next section.

-3. Your code must follow standard *memory safety rules*:
+3. Your code must follow standard *memory safety rules*. *Note:* violating one of these rules does not necessarily mean that your program will crash (e.g., if you access uninitialized memory), so the absence of crashes does not necessarily mean that you are following all the rules.
+Use the valgrind tool to check for many kinds of memory errors.

     * No use of uninitialized memory contents.

     * No out-of-bounds accesses.

     * `free()` only called on blocks previously returned by `malloc()`, and only once per block.

-Note that violating one of these rules does not necessarily mean that your program will crash (e.g., if you access uninitialized memory), so the absence of crashes does not necessarily mean that you are following all the rules.
-Use the valgrind tool to check for many kinds of memory errors.

 4. You should abide by these usage conventions within your library:

     * Clients of the command library (such as `command_test.c`) own and manage the memory representing command line strings.
 This means that command library functions must never free nor mutate command line strings (i.e., don't change any string that's passed to one of your functions), with the exception of `command_free()`.

     * Command array structures must be allocated dynamically using `malloc()` within `command_parse()` and returned to the client.
 Clients will not mutate command array structures once they are returned.

     * Your library functions should not allocate any memory except that which is returned as part of the command array structure.

     * You may assume that clients will call `command_free()` at most once on a given command array structure.

     * Assuming that `command_free()` is eventually called on every command array structure, all memory allocated by the command library functions should be freed.
 In other words, your code should not leak memory.

 5. Don't make any assumptions about data type sizes in your program.
 For example, remember that while an `int` is usually 32 bits, this isn't required by C and may vary across machines.
 Instead, use the C `sizeof()` operator whenever you need the number of bytes in a particular data type.
 For instance, you should write `sizeof(int)` instead of `4`, and `sizeof(char)` instead of `1`, and so forth.

 6. Lastly, *treat compiler warnings like errors*.
 Your code should not output any warnings when compiled, even if these warnings do not prevent the program from working.

 ## Idiomatic Pointer Style